 A solid waste expert, an economist, and a city council member discuss municipal funding resources and strategies.
 Each brings their perspective and experience to inform and answer questions from a live audience including, the big picture approach, expense-based solutions, revenue diversification and optimization strategies, financial modeling of solid waste services.

 This discussion, moderated by Bob Gardner, provides useful strategies when developing a business case analysis for SMM, recycling, or composting programs.
-The process also helps identify opportunities to increase efficiency and reduce operating costs, design a Capital Plan, and secure support for rate increases.
-Michelle Leonard assesses the effect of the pandemic on recycling programs, state regulatory policy, and funding challenges.
+The process also helps identify opportunities to increase efficiency, reduce operating costs, design a Capital Plan, and secure support for rate increases.
+Michelle Leonard assesses the pandemic’s effect on recycling programs, state regulatory policy, and funding challenges.
 Vita Quinn presents a financial modeling scenario employing financial modeling and solid waste facility software to help decision-makers visualize the impact of various alternatives on the planning process.
 The model is useful for budgeting and testing alternative scenarios for future waste policies, strategies, and funding.

 Cassandra Drotman discusses the California Low Carbon Fuel Standard and market opportunities.
 She covers how the program works, what counts in California, and how other states are using California as a market in addition to their regional markets.
 She’s not just talking about green fuel; Cassandra examines the increasing range of low-carbon and renewable alternatives that are helping to drive transportation sector fuel pools to cleaner, reliable, and economically viable options.